 Students, often with the help of their parents, are stumping up record levels of cash to pay their way through university.
 Yet, as well as massive debts, they will face larger class sizes and substantial cuts to courses.
 Just last week university chiefs said that up to 30 universities could be forced to close because of financial problems and we have warned that 14,000 jobs are at risk.

 The government should be proud of its laudable aim to try and get more people through our universities.
 However, it must understand that rhetoric alone is not enough.
 Now, more than ever, the government needs to be brave enough to back its policy and provide the necessary resources the university sector, and record numbers of students, so desperately need.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.